nickbabcock/eecs381-lint/README.md

 [`clang-tidy`](http://clang.llvm.org/extra/clang-tidy/) to run against your code.

+There are only a couple lints implemented at the moment, so please check the style guide by hand as well as by using this tool.

 If you take away one thing from this repo -- even if you don't use this repo -- use clang-tidy!